Srivatsanray/AutoML/README.md

 # Pre-requisites
 Before running this scripts, make sure to install the required modules.
 Navigate to the requirements.txt file and run the code below in your suitable terminal environment.
-Also make sure to use python version 3.9 and create a virtual env to run the above scripts.

 ```
 pip install -r requirements.txt